 Whirlpool Duet Dryer Will Not Start

-Reader Problem: I have a Whirlpool Duet Dryer (#GEW9250PW0) that won't start.
+Problem: Whirlpool Duet Dryer won't start a cycle

-Repair Suggestion: The first two things to check are the door latch and the start switch.
-The dryer will not start if the door latch is malfunctioning.
-It may just need to be cleaned to remove lint so that full contact is achieved or it may need to be replaced.
+- The dryer will not start if the door latch is malfunctioning.
+It may just need to be cleaned to remove lint and residue so that full contact is achieved or it may need to be replaced.
 Clean it by dipping a cotton swab in rubbing alcohol and cleaning all the contact points.

-More likely, it is the start switch.
-These are not very expensive and are simple to replace.
+- Finally, check the start switch with a voltage meter.
+If it is not performing properly, it should be replaced.
 When it is repaired, make sure you are getting the best results from your dryer.